It is a fact that around 98% of visitors to your website are not ready to take the next step with you.

 Perhaps one straight away, then an email a day later, then the next day, then the next.
 And so on and so forth...

-The first email delivers the lead magnet immediately, then the others demonstrate your awesomeness, with the option to work with you/buy your products/services embedded in.
+The first email delivers the lead magnet immediately, then the others demonstrate your awesomeness, with the option to work with you/buy your products/services embedded.

-Where it gets exciting is you can then customise everything according to behaviour.
-If contact visits this page on our website – send this.
-If not – send this…
+Where it gets exciting is you can then customize everything according to behavior.
+If the contact visits this page on our website - send this.
+If not - send this...

 And very soon the whole thing becomes an amazing way to lead with value and help people with the things that are most important to them.